Oberon00/Oberon00.github.io/_posts/2015-01-17-erase-delete.md

 [exception-safety]: http://en.wikipedia.org/wiki/Exception_safety

-And the absence of `throw` does not even remotely indicate the absence of
+The absence of `throw` does not even remotely indicate the absence of
 exeptions: Even if the called member functions of `dlg` never throw (which is very unlikely for real code), there certainly is a function that might throw: the `<<` operator of `std::cout`.
 It is unlikely, but someone could have called